awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

    aws ec2 create-vpc-endpoint --vpc-id vpc-ec43eb89 --vpc-endpoint-type Interface --service-name com.amazonaws.vpce.us-east-1.vpce-svc-0e123abc123198abc --subnet-id subnet-abababab --security-group-id sg-1a2b3c4d
    ```

-   In the output that's returned, take note of the `DnsName` fields\.
+   In the output that's returned, take note of the `privateDnsNames` fields\.
 You can use these DNS names to access the AWS service\.

 **To describe available services and create a VPC endpoint using the AWS Tools for Windows PowerShell**
 + [Get\-EC2VpcEndpointService](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2VpcEndpointService.html)